 - Paying more for R-22 until it runs out, then purchasing a new unit.

-- Temporarily using other refrigerants until it would cost less to replace your system.
+- Temporarily using other refrigerants until you can replace your system.

 No matter what path you choose, the friendly staff at Comfort First will be there every step of the way to answer your questions regarding the R-22 ban.
 Simply give us a call at any of our 5 North Carolina locations.
 We are happy to help in any way we can!